ysyk2021/the-productivity-toolbox-essential-tools-and-resources-for-boosting-your-efficiency/src/chapter-5-2.md

-Chapter 11: Incorporating Physical Activity and Breaks
+Incorporating Physical Activity and Breaks
 ======================================================

 In this chapter, we will explore the importance of incorporating physical activity and taking regular breaks to boost productivity and overall well-being.
 We will discuss strategies, benefits, and practical tips for integrating movement and rest into your work routine.